 Are you ready to upgrade to the latest version of the most popular email program?
-Let’s look at a sampling of the new and improved features in Microsoft Outlook 2013.
+Let’s look at a sampling of the Microsoft Outlook 2013 new features and improvements.

 As with other Microsoft Office 2013 programs, the interface has been remodeled.
 The Ribbon and icons are flatter in appearance and the color scheme choices have shifted to white, light gray, or dark gray; not a visual improvement in my eyes.
 At least you can dress Outlook up with a choice of themed backgrounds (Calligraphy, Clouds, Circuit, Stars, etc.).

 When you use words or phrases in a message related to an attachment such as “attached”, “attachment”, “attaching”, “enclosed”, “sending you”, Outlook detects if you mentioned an attachment and forgot to include it in the email.
 This is only triggered if the context of the message makes sense.
 With this small but handy new feature, there is no need to send a second email and say “Oops!
 Here is the attachment I forgot to send you.”

 3. Message Preview

 Know at a glance which messages to read and handle first with the Message Preview feature (accessible from the View tab) which displays one, two, or three lines of the message body right inside the Inbox.
 A great way to scan messages without having to open each message individually.

 4. Quick Actions in Message List

 Flag, delete, or mark your messages read or unread with handy commands in the message list.

 Unless you diligently practice Zero Inbox, your Inbox is likely full of read and unread messages alike.
 In Outlook 2010, it took several steps to view only unread mail.
 Now in Outlook 2013, there’s a big easy-to-spot Unread button right at the top of your Inbox.
 Click it and you will quickly only see messages marked as unread.
 Want to go back to the full Inbox view?
 Just click the All option right next to it.
 A great productivity improvement!